googlearchive/untitled-element/components/untitled-element/README.md

 ## Getting Started

+`untitled-element` represents a minimalist view on what Polymer team considers a basic component.
+If you prefer the minimalist approach, this is a fine starting point.

-We've put together a [guide to untitled-element](http://www.polymer-project.org/docs/start/reusableelements.html) to help get you rolling.
+If you want a more fleshed out starter element, consider [seed-element](http://www.polymer-project.org/docs/start/reusableelements.html) to help get you rolling.